 Essentially the ‘mouth rinse effect’ is thought to be because receptors in the mouth shout to the brain ‘SUGAR IS COMING!’ (even if you just spit the drink out) and your brain then allows your body to work harder than it otherwise would - presuming more energy is on the way - tricking you into putting out a stronger performance than might otherwise be possible.
 For a decent summary of the idea see this post from Asker Jeukendrup.

-Medium to Long activities (about 90 minutes to 4 hours)
+Medium to Long activities (90 minutes - 4 hours)

 It’s during medium to long sessions that fluid intake and carbohydrate fuelling in particular starts to have more of an impact on performance.